LinusKay/gameaweek2025-week2/README.md

 Soft-promise that next week I probably maybe won't use the dither filter again.
 Ok, moving on.

+Enjoyed playing with lighting this week.
+What is this void you're in?
+I have no idea.
+Or I won't tell.
+I was originally wanting to create a "fog of war" effect around the player, but found the fog to be a little unwieldy.
+Lights were much easier to work with, and created a better looking effect.
+Where is this light coming from?
+Why isn't there more?

 The most painful part was creating the mamory ring.
 Again, first time working with some 3d concepts so I was bashing my head against tram windows trying to make the darn thing rotate how it rotated in my head.
 I do not understand 3d mathematics.
 I am not meant to know what a radian is.
 I was built to bang rocks together.
 It would rotate too much, too little, not at all, all at once.
-Seeing it come together in my kitchen as my housemate prepped dinner was almost as good as the green curry that came after. belleesimoh.
+Seeing it come together in my kitchen as my housemate prepped dinner was almost as good as the green curry that came after.

 It was also such a joy when I thought it might be tricky to get 3d text working, mostly based off a comment i saw on a godot threat saying they with Label3D was included in base, and then realising Label3D *is* included in base now.
 Love seeing the vending items show above its head.

+Writing the memories was the last part I finished up.
+I struggled to convey the right "feeling" or "mood" with them, and wasn't sure whether I wanted to just display a vague name, or a longer description.
+In the end I opted for both, but keeping the names vague.
+My UI skills still aren't amazing so it was a bit to fit on screen.

-This project is still a bit of a mess, and I'm sure I could be using scenes better.
+This project is still a bit of a mess, and I'm sure I could be using scenes better, but I'm decently happy with how this came together.

 ## Resources
 * [Godot Dither Shader by Sam Bigos](https://github.com/samuelbigos/godot_dither_shader/)